 Each country handles duties and taxes a little differently as does each carrier.
-Duty and Taxes for Canada, the United Kingdom, and Australia are included in our shipping fees.
-Countries outside of these three could be subject to additional taxes dictated by your country.
+Duty and Taxes for Canada and Australia are included in our shipping fees.
+Countries outside of these could be subject to additional taxes dictated by your country.
 Piano in A Flash marks our packages as educational material with a value of $29, not the price of your full purchase to help reduce these fees.

 Our lessons work on any internet browser!
 If you find difficulties playing our videos on your browser, however, try updating it to the latest version.
 A good rule of thumb - If you can watch YouTube, Hulu, or Netflix, you should be fine.

 Yes, our videos should work on your mobile device, as long as it is a recent smartphone with internet access.
 The videos are also accessible on most 10″ tablets such as the iPad, as well as desktop monitors.

 In order to retrieve your login information, you will need to reset your password.
 You can do this by clicking “Sign In” in the top right corner of the screen, then clicking “forgot my password.
 Enter your email, then click the button that says “send me instructions.”
 You should receive an email with instructions on how to create a new password.
 If you have any issues, contact us at 833.887.4266 or firstname.lastname@example.org.

 As long as your keyboard has black-and-white notes you’re probably good to go!
 Grand pianos, acoustic upright pianos, digital pianos, synthesizers, keyboards, and organs will all work just fine with our program.

 If you’re considering purchasing a new instrument to use with this program, Scott typically recommends a digital piano with 88 note keyboard with weighted action but a minimum of 48 keys should do just fine as a great starter instrument.